-The result of this sensitivity test for the whole orbit 8585 is displayed in Fig. 5 in a compact form.
-Here the ratios of the RMS-values resulting from retrieval without and with inclusion of PAN are plotted against the retrieved PAN amounts.
+The result of this sensitivity test for the whole orbit 8585 is displayed in Fig. 5, where the ratio of the RMS-values from retrieval without and with inclusion of PAN is plotted against the retrieved PAN amount.
 The colour code indicates the tangent height of the respective spectra.
-For most of the data points from altitudes of 15 km or higher the RMS-ratio is close to unity, indicating only weak PAN signatures at the most, which is consistent with the retrieved low PAN amounts of 0-60 pptv.
-These altitudes are at or above the tropopause, where indeed no large PAN amounts are expected.
-However there is a subset of datapoints, which show a linear correlation of the RMS-ratio with the retrieved PAN amounts, meaning an increasingly worse fit without consideration of PAN.
-For these data points, which are from altitudes between 7 and 13 km, the RMS-ratio increases up to more than 1.6 for fitted PAN amounts of 200-600 pptv.
+For data points from altitudes of 16 km or higher the RMS-ratio is very close to unity for values below 100 pptv, indicating no sensitivity to PAN.
+These altitudes are at or above the tropopause, where indeed only low PAN amounts are expected.
+However, at lower altitudes of 7-14 km there are other points with PAN amounts below 100 pptv and larger RMS-ratios of up to 1.1.
+This indicates an altitude-dependent PAN significancethreshold of ~ 100 pptv at altitudes of 16 km or higher and of \sim 60 pptv for lower altitudes.
+In addition, there is a subset of datapoints, which show a linear correlation of the RMS-ratio with the retrieved PAN amounts, meaning an increasingly worse fit without consideration of PAN.
+For these data points, which are from altitudes between 7 and 13 km, the RMSratio increases up to more than 1.6 for fitted PAN amounts of 200-600 pptv.